-An irritable, impatient nature can often be a sign of boredom so if you or someone in your life seem to have an altered temperament it may be because they are spending large amounts of time with no entertainment or company.
+An irritable, impatient nature can often be a sign of boredom.
+If you or someone in your life seem to have an altered temperament, it may be because they are spending large amounts of time with no entertainment or company.

-There are many ways of combating boredom in older people, helped by the arrival of Summer.
-With brighter weather comes more opportunity for activities and days out, so as the top telecare provider to the elderly, we take the well-being of our customers very seriously and have shared some of our top tips for dealing with boredom in older people.
+There are many ways of combating boredom in later life.
+Some activities are ideal for doing at home, and days out can add some extra variety to life.
+As the top telecare provider to the elderly, we take the well-being of our customers very seriously.
+Here are some of our top tips for dealing with boredom in older people.

 Gardening

 If you’re not able to get your hands dirty, even sitting outside for a short period will give you a boost.
 Perhaps you can watch someone else garden or read a book.
+Consider looking out for birds and maybe set out some seeds to attract them.
 The fresh air and vitamin D will be invaluable to your body and mental health.

 Puzzles & Colouring Books

 Before you know it, you will have spent hours trying to fill in the gaps and complete the challenge in front of you.
-What a sense of achievement it will bring to your day if you can complete some of these puzzles.
-Not only that, but such is the difficulty of some of these puzzles, you’ll also be giving your brain a workout – which is very useful in the fight against dementia.
+Completing some of these puzzles will bring a sense of achievement to your day.
+Not only that, but some of these puzzles will also give your brain a workout – which is very useful in the fight against dementia.

-If you’re more of a creative person and want to relax than a colouring book is the way to go.
-There are plenty to choose from and have become very popular among the younger generation.
+If you’re more of a creative person and want to relax, then a colouring book is the way to go.
+There are plenty to choose from, and they have also become very popular among the younger generation – why not do some colouring with your loved ones?

-If you find it difficult to leave the house, you can learn online for free at websites such as futurelearn.com.
+If you find it difficult to leave the house, you can learn online for free at websites such as FutureLearn.

 It’s always a good idea to get out for the day, especially as the weather gets warmer.
 If you or an older person in your life struggles with mobility, even a simple journey in the car can be a stimulating day out.
 Going for a drive round town is a good idea for older people who don’t leave their homes much as they rarely get to see the new things that are going on.
 You could also stop for lunch or take a picnic for the car.

-Visiting a farm or a zoo during Summer is always an uplifting experience because there are plenty of baby animals.
+Visiting a farm or a zoo during the warmer months is always an uplifting experience, too.
+Seeing animals from other parts of the world can really boost your mood.
 Public attractions will usually have mobility scooters or wheelchairs if you don’t feel able to walk around all day.

 Silver Surfers & Gamers